Harshil2107/resources-azure-api/README.md

 # Get all resources compatible with gem5 version 25.0.0.1
 # This will match resources with gem5_versions containing "25", "25.0", "25.0.0", or "25.0.0.1"
 GET /api/resources/list-all-resources?gem5-version=25.0.0.1

+# Get only the latest version of each resource compatible with gem5 version 23.0
+GET /api/resources/list-all-resources?gem5-version=23.0&latest-version=true
 ```

 **Response Format**: